BeatHubmann/WSLP/README.md

 ## MIT License

-Copyright (c) 2021 Beat Hubmann / ETHZ / authors were so indicated
+Copyright (c) 2022 Beat Hubmann / ETHZ / cited authors where known

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal